 Things to Know When Owning a Borkie

-Your Borkie is an energetic dog that will need a lot of exercise to keep up with her mental and physical needs.
-If your Borkie is closer to Beagle size, she will need more exercise than if she’s smaller like the Yorkie.
-On average, be prepared to provide her with a 30 to 60-minute walk every day, but since she isn’t a large dog, many of her exercise needs can be met indoors during playtime.
+Your Borkie is an energetic dog that will need a lot of exercise to keep up with their mental and physical needs.
+If your Borkie is closer to Beagle size, they will need more exercise than if they’re smaller like the Yorkie.
+On average, be prepared to provide them with a 30 to 60-minute walk every day, but since this isn’t a large dog, many of their exercise needs can be met indoors during playtime.

-The Borkie is relatively easy to train since she is highly intelligent and eager to please, but she might be easily distracted during training sessions.
+The Borkie is relatively easy to train since they are highly intelligent and eager to please, but they might be easily distracted during training sessions.
 Be sure to use positive reinforcements through both praise and rewards and keep the sessions fun and short.

-Grooming the Borkie will depend on which parent she takes after more.
-If her coat is similar to her Beagle parent, she will be more likely to shed and less likely to be hypoallergenic, and will need less brushing.
-If she’s more like her Yorkie parent, she’ll shed less and could be hypoallergenic but might require daily brushing.
+Grooming the Borkie will depend on which parent they take after more.
+If their coat is similar to the Beagle parent, they will be more likely to shed and less likely to be hypoallergenic and will need less brushing.
+If they’re more like the Yorkie parent, they’ll shed less and could be hypoallergenic but might require daily brushing.
 Most dogs should only be given a bath when absolutely necessary, but usually about once a month with a good dog shampoo (like this one).
-If your dog has a Yorkie type coat, she might need a weekly bath.
+If your dog has a Yorkie type coat, they might need a weekly bath.

-Because the Borkie is a mixed breed, she is not as likely to have the same health issues as most purebred dogs.
-However, it’s always a good idea to be familiar with the kinds of health problems her parent breeds might endure on the chance that she might inherit some of these conditions.
+Because the Borkie is a mixed breed, they’re not as likely to have the same health issues as most purebred dogs.
+However, it’s always a good idea to be familiar with the kinds of health problems their parent breeds might endure on the chance that they might inherit some of these conditions.

 The vet will check your dog’s eyes and skin in addition to running hearing tests and urinalysis and blood tests.